stratty7/Oooze-Compounding-Crypto-Clone/README.md

 # Oooze Compounding Crypto Clone - A Investigatory Clone Of Popular BNB Miners

 Saw a few of these sites had gotten big in crypto over the course of 2022/23  (Grinch Bucks or Baked Beans), and wanted to see how they worked.
-Some of the listed sites had millions of dollars of volume during thier peaks (grinch bucks peaked at 1.8m!)
+Some of the listed sites had millions of dollars of volume during thier peaks (grinch bucks peaked at $1.8m of volumne!)

 **These sites are clearly scams, and you shouldn't put any money into them.**